mmphego/mmphego.github.io/_posts/2018-11-13-How-I-managed-to-harness-imposter-syndrome.md

 </div>
 {: refdef}

-I remember one of the street performers in Pretoria, CBD once said - *"In life you either get inspired or have expired"*- Street Performer.
+I remember one of the street performers in Pretoria, CBD once said - *"In life, you either get inspired or have expired"*- Street Performer.

 My translation to that statement was as human beings we are constantly evolving - improving or declining, our opinions change with new information received.
 You are growing into something different.
 You are getting better/worse.
 (It is all on how you manage the change.)
 How?
 By trying to do something better than you actually can.